coala/documentation/Developers/Writing_Bears.rst

     class DependentBear(LocalBear):

+        BEAR_DEPS = {OtherBear}

         def run(self, filename, file, dependency_results):
             results = dependency_results[OtherBear.name]

-        @staticmethod
-        def BEAR_DEPS():
-            return [OtherBear]

-As you can see we have a :meth:`~coalib.bears.Bear.Bear.BEAR_DEPS` method which returns a list of bears we wish to depend on.
+As you can see we have a :meth:`~coalib.bears.Bear.Bear.BEAR_DEPS` set which contains a list of bears we wish to depend on.
-In this case it is a list with 1 item: "OtherBear".
+In this case it is a set with 1 item: "OtherBear".

 .. note::
-    The list must have classes of the bear itself, not the name as a string.
+    The `BEAR_DEPS` set must have classes of the bear itself, not the name as a string.

-coala searches for the ``BEAR_DEPS`` function before executing the ``DependentBear`` and runs all the Bears which are returned by it.
+coala gets the ``BEAR_DEPS`` before executing the ``DependentBear`` and runs all the Bears in there first.

 After running these bears, coala gives all the results returned by the Bears in the ``dependency_results`` dictionary, which has the Bear's name as a key